 The Ways Of Karma

-Life of every human being in the universe has four practicalities: Dharma (the principle of cosmic order), Karma (spiritual principle of cause and effect), Prema (concept of elevated love) and Gyana (knowledge).
+Life of every human being in the universe has four practicalities: 'Dharma' (the principle of cosmic order), 'Karma' (spiritual principle of cause and effect), 'Prema' (concept of elevated love) and 'Gyana' (knowledge).
 Of these, karma is the most talked about; it is also the most misunderstood.
 “Karma” literally means “deed” or “act”, and more broadly names the universal principle of cause and effect, action and reaction, which Hindus believe governs all consciousness.

 The Gita says: “Gahana Karmano Gatih ” – immeasurable are the ways of karma.
-Karma is a concept in Hinduism which explains causality through a system where beneficial effects are derived from past good actions and harmful effects from past bad actions, creating a system of actions and reactions throughout a soul’s reincarnated lives forming a cycle of death and rebirth.
+Karma is a concept in Hinduism that explains causality through a system where beneficial effects are derived from past good actions and harmful effects from past bad actions, creating a system of actions and reactions throughout a soul’s reincarnated lives forming a cycle of death and rebirth.
 This causality is said to be applicable not only to the material world but also to our thoughts, words, actions and actions that others do under our instructions.
 When this cycle of death and rebirth comes to an end, a person is said to have attained Moksha or Salvation.
 The cycle of birth and death on earth is said to be formed from 8.4 million forms of life, but only in human life, an exit from this cycle is possible.

 Karma is not fate.
 According to the Vedas, if we sow goodness, we will reap goodness; if we sow evil, we will reap evil.
 Karma refers to the totality of our actions and their concomitant reactions in this and previous lives, all of which determine our future.
 The conquest of karma lies in intelligent action and dispassionate reaction.
 Not all karmas rebound immediately.
 Some accumulate and return unexpectedly in this or other lifetimes.
-Human beings are said to produce
+Human beings are said to produce karma in four ways:

-Through thoughts
+- Through thoughts

-Through words
+- Through words

-Through actions that we perform ourselves
+- Through actions that we perform ourselves

-Through actions others perform under our instructions
+- Through actions others perform under our instructions

 Everything that we have ever thought, spoken, done or caused is karma, as is also that which we think, speak or do this very moment.